wp-plugins/sexy-author-bio/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==

+= 1.3.4 1/5/2015 =
+* Added support for carriage returns in the user profile bio description field to accommodate paragraphs

 = 1.3.3 1/4/2015 =
 * Fixed Hide Signature option bug and replaced with a checkbox